 Isolation—Approximately 220 Alaskan communities are accessible only by air or small boat.
 Some village communities are separated by hundreds of miles from the nearest regional hub community or urban center.

 Unemployment—The economy of rural Alaska is a mix of government or government-funded jobs, natural resource extraction and traditional Native subsistence activities.
-Many rural Alaskans depend on subsistence hunting, fishing and gathering for a significant proportion of their foods, but also depend on cash income to provide the means to pursue subsistence activities.
+Many rural Alaskans depend on subsistence hunting, fishing and gathering for a significant proportion of their foods, but also depend on cash income to provide the means to pursue subsistence Start Printed Page 46155activities.
 Cash paying employment opportunities in much of rural Alaska are scarce and are highly seasonal in many areas; unemployment rates exceed 50% in 147 communities.

 High Cost and Low Standard of Living—Over 180 communities suffer from inadequate sanitation or a lack of safe drinking water.
 Residents face high electric costs: 61 cents per kilowatt-hour for electricity in a few communities (average in rural Alaska is approximately 40 cents per kilowatt-hour) even with State subsidies for rural power.